remykarem/remykarem.github.io/books-src/security-book/src/idp.md

 An IdP also typically integrates with a **directory service**.

-Examples of IdP: Azure AD, Amazon Cognito, auth0, Singpass
+Examples of IdP: Azure AD, Amazon Cognito, auth0, Singpass, Techpass